Squizzor/SquizzorObjectAttacher/README.md

 If you want to attach or detach an object, you can either do it on server side or on client side with the following code:

 #### Client side
-alt.emit('objectAttacher::attachObject', 'phone');
+alt.emit('objectAttacher:attachObject', 'phone');

-alt.emit('objectAttacher::detachObject');
+alt.emit('objectAttacher:detachObject');

 #### Server side
-alt.emitClient(playerObject, 'objectAttacher::attachObject', 'phone');
+alt.emitClient(playerObject, 'objectAttacher:attachObject', 'phone');

-alt.emitClient(playerObject, 'objectAttacher::detachObject');
+alt.emitClient(playerObject, 'objectAttacher:detachObject');

 ## Configuration